 Mother's education was significantly related to depression and perceived social support.
 When the mothers were more educated, the caregivers experienced less depression and perceived a higher level of social support.
 When mothers are highly educated, they tend to attain higher socioeconomic status, enabling them to utilize the greater financial resources to better care for their children.
-In addition. they have more intellectual resources, which can enable them to develop better strategies to cope with the children's demanding cognitive and behavioral issues and thus to experience less depression.
+In addition, they have more intellectual resources, which can enable them to develop better strategies to cope with the children's demanding cognitive and behavioral issues and thus to experience less depression.
 They may be able to make more effective use of the available social support in raising their children.
 While general support services should be available to all the families, there should be more support and education available for the mothers with less education and financial resources.
 Helping mothers to build and strengthen coping strategies and informal support systems could be critical for the well-being of the caregivers, and this needs to be addressed when the programs for young children provide the services.
 The findings also suggest that there is a need for services and supports that help caregivers not only to be effective parents, but also that address feelings of distress that stem from parenting children with disabilities.
 This support needs to come from professionals who can provide mental health counseling or psychotherapy, helping the caregivers develop effective personal coping strategies.

 The study has a few limitations.
 Our project was geographically limited to Hanoi, the capital city and one of the biggest cities in Vietnam.
 Most of our participants were relatively well educated and the majority had completed their college degrees.
-In addition, although developing, the resources for children with special needs are relatively concentrated in big cities like Hanoi, where the families could rely on professional help to take care of their children more than could those residing in smaller cities or countries.
-We suspect that parents with less education and with fewer financial resources in other areas of Vietnam are in a direr situation in coping with the issues their children impose on them.
+In addition, although developing, the resources for children with special needs are relatively concentrated in big cities like Hanoi, where the families could rely on professional help to parents with less education and with fewer financial resources in other areas of Vietnam are in a direr situation in coping with the issues their children impose on them.
 As in many other Asian cultures, negative perceptions and attitudes prevail in Vietnam toward individuals with disabilities.
-These perceptions and attitudes are often extended to their caregivers and families, who may be perceived as not raising their ^{10,11}.
-While there should be children properly environmental support for changing the attitudes toward those with disabilities, the experience of stigma should be explored in future studies as impacting the caregivers' mood and diminishing the quality of life that individuals with disabilities and their families deserve.
+These perceptions and attitudes are often extended to their caregivers and families, who may be perceived as not raising their children properly 10,11.
+While there should be environmental support for changing the attitudes toward those with disabilities, the experience of stigma should be explored in future studies as impacting the caregivers' mood and diminishing the quality of life that individuals with disabilities and their families deserve.